packetstream/packetstream-examples/README.md

 ## Contributing
 Contributions to this repository are welcome.
 If you have an example or improvement you'd like to share, feel free to open a pull request.

+> [!CAUTION]
+> Please be careful not to expose hard-coded PacketStream credentials in your contributions.
+This is a public repository, and your credentials could be exposed to the public if you include them in your code.

 Feel free to include your [referral link](https://packetstream.io/dashboard/referrals) in your pull request if you would like to be credited for your contribution.

 ## License